IBM/docker101/lab2.md

 Each of these lines is a layer.
 Each layer contains only the delta, or changes from the layers before it.
 To put these layers together into a single running container, Docker makes use of the union file system to overlay layers transparently into a single view.

 Each layer of the image is read-only, except for the very top layer which is created for the container.
 The read/write container layer implements "copy-on-write" which means that files that are stored in lower image layers are pulled up to the read/write container layer only when edits are being made to those files.
 Those changes are then stored in the container layer.
 The "copy-on-write" function is very fast, and in almost all cases, does not have a noticeable effect on performance.
 You can inspect which files have been pulled up to the container level with the `docker diff` command.
+More information about how to use `docker diff` can be found [here](https://docs.docker.com/engine/reference/commandline/diff/) .

 ![](/images/lab2_understanding_image_layers_1.png)